"They briefed me en route," Tracer announced as he landed next to Field Coordinator Anders. "Are those guys still holed up in there?"

 "Well, I understand it was an attempt by —"

 A shadow appeared above his head and cut him short.
-He looked up to find its source, and saw something rectangular eclipse the sun almost completely.
-Blinded by the glare, he couldn't get any idea of the object's scale.
+He looked up to find its source, and saw something rectangular partially eclipsing the sun.
+Blinded by the sun's glare, he couldn't get any idea of the object's scale.

 Then, the object began to lower itself, to draw closer, and Jeff began hearing a low rumble originating from it.
-Its corners started resolving into square-shaped protrusions; harsh lines on its underside became visible; and as the object came as low as it dared, it shocked Jeff into realizing its true size.
-The slab had to be at least a fourth of a kilometer long.
+Its corners started resolving into square-shaped protrusions.
+Harsh lines on its underside became visible, as did many little boxy things sticking out all over.
+On one of its shorter flanks, Jeff could make out three big circular protrusions spanning nearly its entire width.
+There was some kind of aperature at the center of each circle, barely visible against the glare.
+As the object came as low as it dared, Jeff grasped its true size with alarm.
+The slab had to be more than two city blocks long.

 Then, as suddenly as the object had appeared, the air boomed into life with a sound as loud and high as it was incomprehensible.
-Thousands of fluctuating tones shook the air at frequencies just barely within the range of human hearing.
+Thousands of screeching clicks shook the air at frequencies just barely within the range of human hearing.
 The dogs of the city wailed in fear.

 After twenty seconds the sound cut off, followed by an Earth-shattering silence that lasted only five seconds.
 Every eye and camera in the vicinity was trained on the bulky object as it hung motionless in the sky.
-The watching world knew of what true peril it may very well be in.
+The watching world was getting a glimpse of what true peril it may very well be in.

 The air came alive once more, this time with an unseating low rumble.
-Above the ominous hum, a voice as loud as the former high tones made itself heard.
-Though it was mechanical and excruciatingly tinny, the voice spoke the first sentences to homo sapiens from an alien race.
+Above the ominous hum, a voice as loud as the former high clicks made itself heard.
+Though it was mechanical and excruciatingly tinny, the voice spoke the first sentences from an alien race that were intended for the ears of Homo sapiens.

 Tracer, now both stunned and angered, floated upward ten meters.

 The voice continued.
-"We've taken a few hours to analyze your language under cloak of radar-invisibility; we wished for you to know the reason for our committing genocide on you.
+"We've taken a few hours to analyze your language under cloak of radar-invisibility; we wished for you to know the reason for your extermination.
 It would have been nice if you could have joined us, but now we can't take any chances.
-Just be proud that you were privileged enough to have the emperor himself destroy you."
+Just be proud that even though your system is on the very fringes of the empire, you were privileged enough to have a High Mandarin of the Emperor himself destroy you."

-One of the short sides of the rectangle began shining blue-white, mounting in intensity until, two seconds later, it matched the sun's brightness.
+The three wide circles on the rectangle's short side began shining blue-white.
+Were they the great ship's engines?
+They mounted in intensity until, two seconds later, they matched the sun's brightness.
+Tracer had trouble seeing through the glare.
 From somewhere on the structure came a mechanical whir, and two brilliant red bolts leapt from the whir's source toward Tracer.
 Startled, the armored warrior tried to swerve around the shining pulses as best he could.
-He avoided the first shot, which impacted violently against the asphalt; but his dodge put him right in the path of the second.
-The energy clashed with his armor and forced him to the ground.
+He avoided the first shot, which sent chunks of asphalt flying from the street; but his dodge put him right in the path of the second.
+The bolt smashed into his armor and forced him to the ground.

-Tracer propped himself up on his hands; he'd felt the energy bolt, but it hadn't given him more than a bruise.
+Tracer propped himself up on his hands; he'd felt that hit, but it hadn't given him more than a bruise.
 For the first time since hearing the last armored warrior's log, Jeff Boeing was totally speechless over a story told by an alien.
-By finding the alien and in turn wearing its armor, he had signed humanity's death warrant.
-At least, that was what he thought at first, but soon cool logic retained control.
-As the words of the emperor's speech flooded back to him, he figured that the empire would have eventually come around and asked us to "join" them anyway.
-Then, when we refused, they'd still have probably decimated us.
+They thought he was the alien who'd crashed to Earth, and they were going to take it out on the entire human race.
+By wearing the alien's armor, he had signed humanity's death warrant.
+If he hadn't . . .

-The line that Jeff hated the most was the last one; there could be no honor in being killed by some emperor.
-But the line that stuck out the most was the first one, where it seemed the empire thought that he was the original armored warrior and not just some obscure human using the energy box.
-With all their super-sophisticated technology, they must have had some device that could tell if the guy under the armor was one of their kind or not; even the outline of his body should've given that away!
-Yet they never bothered to use whatever devices they posessed — out of arrogance, perhaps — and had held fast to their theory that the armored warrior wasn't human, even down to the first alien-language sentence spoken in front of all humanity.
+Then there was that line about the "honor" of being killed by some high-ranking official.
+Jeff chafed at that, hard.
+And . . . with all their super-sophisticated space alien technology, surely they must have some device that could tell if the guy under the energy armor was one of their kind or not.
+Even the outline of his body should've given that away!
+Yet they never bothered to check — out of arrogance? — and had held fast to their theory that the armored warrior wasn't human, even going so far as to to talk to him in their native alien language.

 Tracer knew what he had to do.
 Frantically, he turned to one of the reporters and demanded, "Where did that craft go?!"